-Creative Politics means creative language too.
-Politicians and pundits are coining new phrases and words all the time–let’s make ours better.
+Words have power, which is why politicians and pundits are coining new phrases and words all the time.
+Creative Politics means creative language, too–let’s make ours better.

 allegendary — ref. an infamous, nefarious act that never occurred (cf allegedly + legendary), coupled with a belief in its occurence that cannot be extinguished no matter how times it’s debunked, e.g. Hillary Clinton arranging for the murder of Vince Foster or Seth Rich, Hillary orchestrating the handover of our domestic uranium assets to the Russians, Hillary selling State Department appointments, Hillary using her email server to disseminate state secrets, Hillary laughing (oh that laugh) at getting a rapist off without punishment, etc.